joshuadavidthomas/django-github-app/README.md

 #### Use an Existing GitHub App and Installation

-If your GitHub App is already installed on organizations/repositories, the `installation.created` webhook event won't be sent when you connect django-github-app to your existing app.
-In this case, you need to manually import the installation data.
+If your GitHub App is already installed on organizations/repositories, the `installation.created` webhook event won't be sent when you connect django-github-app to your existing app. django-github-app will automatically create the necessary models when it receives the first webhook event that includes installation data (such as `installation_repositories`).

+However, if you want to import the installation immediately without waiting for a webhook event, you can use the management command below.

 1. Collect your existing app and installation's information.